EnigmaCurry/d.rymcg.tech/README.md

 d.rymcg.tech create
 ```

-Open the README for any project in your web browser (omit the second
+Open the README for any project in your web browser:
-arg to open the root README):

 ```
+## Open the main README
+d.rymcg.tech readme

+## Open the Traefik README
 d.rymcg.tech readme traefik
 ```